-In this lab, students cut lambda DNA with three different restriction enzymes in the appropriate buffers.
+Think of a restriction enzyme cutting DNA like a pair of scissors Restriction of DNA Using Restriction Enzymes In the Restriction Enzyme Digest & Gel Electrophoresis field trip, students cut plasmid DNA with 4 different restriction enzymes and use gel electrophoresis to visualize the DNA fragments.
+Molecular biology laboratory skills and equipment, as well as laboratory safety, will be discussed and used in this lab.
+Plasmids are small circular pieces of DNA naturally found in bacteria and some other microscopic organisms.
+They are separate from the bacteria's larger chromosome.
+They are relatively small: usually 1000-6000bp and typically have a small number of genes, frequently one associated with antibiotic resistance.
+Scientists use restriction enzymes to help create plasmids containing a particular gene of interest.
+In this lab, students cut a particular plasmid with four different restriction enzymes in the appropriate buffers.
 This process of enzymatically cutting DNA is known as restriction digest.
-Restriction enzymes act like scissors to cut DNA into pieces.
+PDB Molecule of the Month https://pdb101.rcsb.org/motm/8 Restriction enzymes act like scissors to cut DNA into pieces.
 Different restriction enzymes (and there are hundreds) recognize and cut different DNA sequences.
 When DNA is cut in a restriction digest, the sizes of the resultant DNA fragments correspond to the distances (in base pairs) between restriction sites.
 The reaction is incubated at the enzyme's optimum temperature to digest the DNA.
-This usually takes about 45 minutes.
-During this time students will learn about REs, restriction digest and gel electrophoresis in a laboratory which incorporates kinesthetic learning.
+This takes at least 30 minutes.
+During this time students will learn about restriction enzymes, restriction digest and gel electrophoresis in a laboratory which incorporates kinesthetic learning.

-Agarose Gel Electrophoresis of DNA

-Electrophoresis is a laboratory technique that is used to separate charged molecules from one another based on size and charge.
+Agarose Gel Electrophoresis of DNA Electrophoresis is a laboratory technique that is used to separate charged molecules from one another based on size and charge.
 DNA is negatively charged and will move under the force of an electric current through a gel matrix made from the sugar, agarose.
 DNA molecules separate by size when electrophoresed through an agarose gel, with the smaller ones moving more rapidly through the gel than the large ones.
 Purified agarose is a powder that is insoluble in water (or buffer) at room temperature but melts in boiling water (or buffer).
 After it's heated, agarose undergoes polymerization as it cools, where the liquid agarose sugar molecules solidify into a gel (matrix of agarose).
-Higher concentrations of agarose produce firmer gels.
-0.8% agarose gels in a sodium borate running buffer are used for this field trip.
+1% agarose gels in a sodium borate running buffer are used for this field trip, which creates a matrix with pores of appropriate size to separate the DNA fragments produced by the restriction digest of an approximately 5kb plasmid.
 Molten agarose is cooled to 55°C prior to pouring into casting trays around a six-well comb, and allowing it to solidify (instructors prepare the agarose gel).
 The comb is removed from the solidified gel to form small pockets called wells.
+A matrix of agarose